 For Educators: Gender Bias Case Study

-Despite the astounding progress girls and women have made in the past few decades, a gender gap still persists, and our research suggests that biases could be at the root of this gap.
+Despite the progress girls and women have made in school and the workplace in the past few decades, a gender gap still persists, and our research suggests that biases could be at the root of this gap.

 Fortunately, the payoff in broaching these topics is huge.
 By allowing children to explore this topic, share ideas for improvement, and participate in community-building and empathy-promoting activities, you are taking steps towards ensuring that your classroom or school is a place where everyone is respected, supported, and empowered.

 The following reading exercise includes three short stories of bias and discrimination that are common in many high schools.
 These stories are designed to facilitate discussion about the effects of gender bias and discrimination and promote empathy and perspective taking skills.
 Have students read the case study and then use the questions to facilitate a follow-up discussion.

 Adams High School: A Case Study